wenjunxiao/mac-docker-connector/mac/README.md

 # docker-connector

-  Connect to mac-receiver in docker, and route container's ip to it.
+  Accept connection from [mac-receiver](../docker) in docker, and route container's ip to it.
+  Also can expose the access capabilities of Docker containers to others who use [docker-accessor](../accessor)

 ## Install